 Who can get a Canine partners of the rockies Service Dog and Facility Dog?

-Canine Partners only places dogs with Colorado residents.
-Mobility Service Dogs are placed with people who have mobility limiting conditions.
-Facility Dogs are placed with professionals who provide therapeutic intervention services to individuals with disabilities and their families.
-Descriptions of each type of placement, information about the application process, and application FAQ can be found at our Apply for a Dog page.
+Canine Partners only places dogs with Colorado residents age 14 and older.
+Mobility service dogs are placed with people who have mobility-limiting conditions.
+Facility dogs are placed with professionals who provide therapeutic intervention services within a visitation, education or healthcare setting.
+Descriptions of each type of placement, information about the application process, and applicant expectations and requirements can be found at our "Apply for a Dog" page.

 How does an Applicant learn to partner with the assistance dog?